rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 ## More Unreal Engine events with Lua

-Time to implement overlaping events for the sphere collider as well as a custom 'Speak' event that will be triggered by the player when wanting to talk to a specific 'TalkingCharacter'
+Time to implement overlapping events for the sphere collider as well as a custom 'Speak' event that will be triggered by the player when wanting to talk to a specific 'TalkingCharacter':

 ```lua
 local character = {}